 Once overdose symptoms are suspected, take the following steps:

 - Contact emergency care center.
 In the United States, call the National Poison Center or 911 emergency phone number and follow their instructions.

 - If the symptoms become worse with rapid pulse and breathing rate, contact a local emergency care department.

 - Stay calm while waiting for emergency care.

-- At the emergency care department, the doctors may pump the drug out of your stomach if you ingested it.
+- At the emergency care department, the doctors may pump the drug out of stomach if ingested.

-- A sedative is administered if you are agitated.
+- A sedative is administered if one is agitated.

 - Intravenous fluids will be administered to restore lost nutrients.